aidaluu/gatsby-starter-netlify-cms/src/pages/index.md

   linkto: /my-phd-project
 content2:
   title: Writing and Publications
+  description: "My writing mainly focuses on environmental philosophy and
-  description: "You can find a list of my writings and publications here. "
+    particularly on ecological restoration.
+Although my general and research interests are quite broad and I hope overtime, my list of writings will cover a wide spectrum of philosophical issues.
+Click to find a list of my writings and publications. "
   buttontext: See all publications
   linkto: /publications
 content3: